 If the poisoning occurred through skin exposure, the person may receive:

 - Washing (irrigation) of the skin, perhaps every few hours for several days

 - Surgery to remove burned skin (debridement)

-How well a patient does depends on the amount of poison swallowed and how quickly treatment was received.
-The faster a patient gets medical help, the better the chance for recovery.
+How well a person does depends on the amount of poison in the body and how quickly the treatment was received.
+The faster a person gets medical help, the better the chance for recovery.
 Recovery is likely if the effects can be reversed.

 Aronson JK.
 Salicylates, topical.
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:293.

 Hatten BW.
 Aspirin and nonsteroidal agents.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 144.